-If we fail to successfully execute our plans to reset our portfolio to focus on our strategic portfolio and to right-size our investments, our business will be harmed.
+If we fail to successfully execute our plans to reset our portfolio to focus on our Strategic Portfolio and to right-size our investments, our business will be harmed.

-We are resetting our portfolio to focus on the Unity Engine and Monetization solutions as well as AI, exiting other businesses and right-sizing our investments.
+We have reset our portfolio to focus on the Unity Engine, Cloud and Monetization solutions, exiting other businesses and right-sizing our investments.
 These efforts may not be effective or sufficient to offset our expenses, and may themselves have adverse impacts, such as loss of continuity or accumulated knowledge, inefficiency during transitional periods, distraction, and potential challenges operating our business with fewer resources.
-For example, we recently announced plans to restructure, which included a reduction in approximately 25% of our employee workforce, and the departure of certain members of our management team, including the ironSource founders from their operational roles.
+For example, in the first quarter of 2024 we reduced our employee workforce by approximately 25%, and certain members of our management team, including the ironSource founders, departed from their operational roles.
 The departure of these employees may create a loss of accumulated knowledge, inefficiency, and other challenges to operating our business.
 If we fail to efficiently execute on these plans to restructure, or if the benefits from these efforts are not achieved on the timeline we expect, we may fail to achieve or maintain profitability.